JakWai01/sdi-notes/README.md

 	// Uncomment the following block, and insert the addresses replacing
 	// the all-0's placeholder.

-	// forwarders {
+	forwarders {
+		1.1.1.1; // Cloudflare
-	// 	0.0.0.0;
+		8.8.8.8; // Google
-	// };
+	};

 	//========================================================================
 	// If BIND logs error messages about the root key being expired,
 	// you will need to update your keys.
 See https://www.isc.org/bind-keys
 	//========================================================================
-	dnssec-validation auto;
+	dnssec-validation no;

-	listen-on-v6 { any; };

-	// hide version number from clients for security reasons. version "not currently available";

-	// disable recursion on authoritative DNS server. recursion no;

-	// enable the query log
-	querylog yes;
+	recursion yes;

-	// disallow zone transfer
-	allow-transfer { none; };
 };
 ```

-Next, we need to add a zone for our domain name.
+Next, we need to add zones for our forward and reverse lookups.
 Achieve this by editing the `/etc/bind/named.conf.local` file.

 ```
 vim /etc/bind/named.conf.local